 1 Great Place to Stay in Jerusalem with Kids: Dan Jerusalem Hotel

 Though the layout is bizarre (it’s an upside down hotel with the guest rooms below the main lobby), the hotel has everything families need, including family rooms and connecting rooms, and two free kids clubs including Playstations, wii, futsal court, and a kiddie pool (availability varies by season, check with hotel to avoid disappointment).
 It is enormous and, likewise, the morning breakfast buffet is massive, almost never-ending where you have to move throughout the room to get to all the possible stations.
 I believe this eatery can seat almost 500, so be prepared for a crowd.
 Find out more: See deals for Dan Jerusalem Hotel at Hotels.com

-1. Great Place to Eat: Moshiko Falafel
+1. Great Place to Eat in Jerusalem with Kids: Moshiko Falafel

 The most famous export from Israel is certainly falafel and pita, and in Jerusalem you can get it EVERYWHERE!
 It’s on virtually every street corner and there are stands open at all hours.
 Each and every person has his or her favorite stand.
 Personally, I enjoyed Moshiko Falafel on Ben Yehuda Street.
 A lot.
 And now, what’s one of my favorite memories of our own multi-gen trip?
 Watching my two older children rip their teeth into pitas dripping with tahini and spices as the tin foil and wax paper began to ooze with dressing, and little their smiles leaked tomatoes.
 We knew they got it.
 Find out more: See details and customer reviews for Moshiko Falafel on Tripadvisor.com